Coherent measurements in quantum metrology

-\section{Adaptive Fisher information $\mathcal{W}^N$}
+\subsection{Adaptive Fisher information}

 Now let us compute the QFI for adaptive readout.
 For $N$ qubits the adaptive strategy reduces to making (probabilistic) projective measurements.
 We begin by considering the measurement by the first qubit.
 Since the local state of this qubit is maximally mixed, the local Fisher information vanishes.
-Therefore, to maximize the Fisher information for adaptive readout, the Fisher information of the remaining $N-1$ qubits must be maximized.
+Therefore, to maximise the Fisher information for adaptive readout, the Fisher information of the remaining $N-1$ qubits must be maximised.

 After the parameter has been encoded the state of $N$ qubits is

 Let us imagine that the last party has a measurement outcome along some direction $\bra{m} = m_0 \bra{0} + m_1 \bra{1}$, with $|m_0|^2 + |m_1|^2 = 1$.
 The corresponding conditional state of the remaining qubits is